bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Like, And I'm not talking about the core, like the node versus the wallet part on Bitcoin Core, which is like God-awful work and God bless if you're trying to do that.
 And I'm talking about like, and that's where it kind of goes back to the BIP stuff, you know, like for example, Craig wanted a BIP to do labels, right?
 So wallets had like a standard for labels.
-Like, you know, and I'm not saying I have an answer either, but like having sort of like this other section of Bitcoin core, it's kind of like formal, it's kind of like Bitcoin core-ish style, but it's like for things that are unrelated to consensus, unrelated to deep code.
+Like, you know, and I'm not saying I have an answer either, but like having sort of like this other section of Bitcoin Core, it's kind of like formal, it's kind of like Bitcoin Core-ish style, but it's like for things that are unrelated to consensus, unrelated to deep code.

 James O'Beirne: 01:47:07